Maengdeul/HALLYM-System-Programming-/README.md

 Use SHA-256 algorithm to encrypt the admin's password

+Someone who open the server can login as Admin

-If participate chatting room as admin, he/she has authority which can kick other users
+Admin can kick other users who talk aggressively